chandco/ollie-dabbous-ampersand/partials/copy/starters.md

 ## Starters

-- Peas & Mint
+- Scallop tartare with eucalyptus
-- Burrata with fennel pollen and confit tomato
+- Burrata with tamarillo, basil and fennel pollen
-- Barbecued runner beans, savoury pine nut praline, sheep's milk curds and marigold shoots
+- Cured goose with fenugreek